primado/primado/README.md

 Web Developer and Databases enthusiast
 --------------------------------------

 I am a Web Developer.
 Who is currently learning to improve his skills.
 I'm a CS student and a Beta Microsoft Learn Student Ambassador (MLSA).
 I'm a community builder and I'm currently building MLSA on campus.
 I love technology and I believe that I'll be great at it one day.
-I'm interested in: - Web Development - Microsoft Azure - Microsoft Power Platform - Databases - Mobile App Development - Technical Writing
+I'm interested in: - Web Development - Microsoft Azure - Microsoft Power Platform - Databases - Mobile App Development - Technical Writing.

 * 🌍  I'm based in Accra, Ghana
 * ✉️  You can contact me at [primadoprincepa@gmail.com](mailto:primadoprincepa@gmail.com)